 - Distributions made on or after the death of the plan participant or contract holder, and

-- Distributions made from a qualified retirement plan after your separation from service and in or after the year you reached age 55
+- Distributions made after your separation from service and in or after the year you reached age 55

 If you are a survivor or beneficiary of a pension plan participant or annuitant, refer to Publication 575 for rules relating to income inclusion.